alex-berman/BKOS-py/README.md

 pip install .
 ```

-# Domains
-The repo contains two example domains (use cases): `hello_world` (minimal loan application scenario with pre-determined prediction and explanation) and `music_personality` (more elaborate scenario involving prediction of personality from music preferences).

 # Automated testing
 The domains contain coverage tests (see examples [here](bkos/music_personality/test/dialog_coverage_nl.yml)) which documented supported dialogue behaviours.
 All tests in this repo can be run as follows: